needle-mirror/com.unity.learn.iet-framework.authoring/Documentation~/authoring-guide.md

 Before you start working on the tutorials, it's recommended to configure your version control software to ignore the following files:
 ```
-# A marker file of which existence is used to decide whether to run the first-launch experience, for example show the welcome dialog.
-InitCodeMarker
 # Tutorial Framework has a backup option for the project's content, let's ignore the possible backup folder.
 /Tutorial Defaults/
 ```